renoise/definitions/README.md

 ## Status

-*The definitions are usable as theyt are now, but still a work in progress.*
+*The API definitions is usable as is is now, but still a work in progress.*

-Please report bugs or improvements in the issues [here](https://github.com/renoise/definitions/issues) or create a merge request.
+Please report bugs or improvements as issues [here](https://github.com/renoise/definitions/issues) and/or create a merge request.

 ### Known issues